 Consider the following compelling data:

 Who is in charge of customer retention and churn for your SaaS company?
 The CEO?
 Customer service?
 Marketing?
 A task force of cross-functional teams?

 If you’re not sure, you're not alone.
 The question of ownership is an important one -- so now’s a good time to settle this.

-Typically, marketing is well-poised to manage churn, having access to and expertise in customer data, automation tools, and a deep knowledge of the customer in general.
+Typically, marketing is well-poised to manage churn, having access to and expertise in customer data, automation tools, and deep knowledge of the customer in general.
 If your marketing team does not “own” customer churn, make sure they are still involved to help adjust strategies accordingly.

-Can you determine which factors that are contributing to customer churn?
+Can you determine which factors are contributing to customer churn?
 Be sure you have a system in place to isolate and identify the triggers that may be causing churn.